gcarmix/HexWalk/README.md

 ## Usage

 HexWalk release executables are self-contained, you can use as-is.

-Binwalk functionalities need Binwalk to be installed on the OS.
-For Linux OS simply install binwalk with your package manager (eg. sudo apt install binwalk).
-On Mac install with "brew install binwalk" or from sources following the instructions on Binwalk repository.
+The binary analyzer can be backed by either of two engines, selectable in **Options → Analyzer**:

+* **HexDig** (default) — built in, no external dependency.
+Uses the `7z` tool when extracting archives (ZIP, 7Z, TAR, GZIP, …).
+On Linux install it with your package manager (`sudo apt install 7zip`, or `p7zip-full` on legacy systems).
+The Windows installer bundles it; the macOS build ships it inside the application bundle.
+* **Binwalk** — invoked as an external command.
+Install it separately if you prefer it: `sudo apt install binwalk` on Linux, `brew install binwalk` on macOS, or from the upstream repository.

 For more details about the usage go to the Wiki: